Crime Fighters: Gameplay

+Crime Fighters is a side-scrolling beat 'em up spanning eight stages, the first of which is set in a subway.
+Upon knocking down the first few enemies, a large icon instructs the player to kick downed opponents, an attack that deals extra damage to enemies lying on the ground.
+Compared to Konami's faster-paced Teenage Mutant Ninja Turtles arcade game, released the same year, its pacing is slower and more methodical, a style Hardcore Gaming 101 likened to Double Dragon.

+There are buttons to punch and kick; pressing both simultaneously performs stronger attacks such as a spinning jump kick and a flying knee.
+It is also possible to grab enemies and attack them with moves such as a knee to the face, as well as kick them in the groin to stun them, an attack punctuated by a comedic "ding" sound effect.
+Many enemies are armed, using knives, lead pipes and handguns against the player.
+Upon killing these enemies a player may pick up their weapon and use it indefinitely—unusual for the genre at the time, the game even allows players to pick up and use firearms (including handguns in the two-player versions); however, if players are hit once, they will drop the item and it will disappear (except for the handguns in the four-player versions, provided that they still have ammunition).

 In the four-player versions, each player position has its own coin slot and each credit value adds around a hundred health points to that position which slowly drains one health point per tick (similar to Gauntlet).
 Players are able to accidentally hit each other and cause allies to drop their weapons permanently.
 After defeating the boss at the end of each level, if the game has more than one current player then the players are given a time limit that refreshes when a player is hurt and tells the players to fight as long as they want and lose health.
 While some health is granted at the end of the time limit, it is possible to lose more health than granted during this fight.
-The two-player version gives players a set number of lives and the health/timer system is replaced with a life meter and life counter similar to other beat-em-ups.
+The two-player version gives players a set number of lives and the health/timer system is replaced with a life meter and life counter similar to other beat 'em ups.

-Players start in the first level of play, the subway.
-Upon knocking down the first few enemies, a large icon instructs player to kick downed opponents.
-There are buttons to punch and kick; pressing both performs a spinning jump kick.
-It is also possible to grab enemies and attack them, as well as kick them in the groin to stun them.
-Many enemies have weapons.
-Certain enemies always use knives to attack, while some "punk" enemies will have lead pipes and later enemies have handguns.
-Upon killing these enemies a player may pick up a weapon and use it indefinitely (including handguns in the two-player versions), however if players are hit once, the players will drop the item and it will disappear (except for the handguns in the four player versions, provided that they have ammo).